apache/iotdb/docs/UserGuide/Data-Concept/Encoding.md

 FREQ encoding is lossy.
 It transforms the time sequence to the frequency domain and only reserve part of the frequency components with high energy.
 It is more suitable for sequence with obvious periodicity.

-> There are two parameters of FREQ encoding in the configuration file: `freq_snr` defines the signal-noise-ratio (SNR), `freq_block_size` defines the data size in a time-frequency transformation.
+> There are two parameters of FREQ encoding in the configuration file: `freq_snr` defines the signal-noise-ratio (SNR).
+Both the compression ratio and accuracy loss decrease when it increases. `freq_block_size` defines the data size in a time-frequency transformation.
+It is not recommended to modify the default value.
+The detailed experimental results and analysis of the influences of parameters are in the design document.

 * ZIGZAG